magicmonkey/lifxjs/Protocol.md

 ### <a name="0x19"></a>0x19 - Bulb label

-Received from bulbs after a label request or change is made.
+Received from a bulb after a label request or change is made.

 #### Payload (32 bytes)